-Curtis Ledbetter enters his eighth season as Director of Operations for the Nebraska baseball program in 2016.
+Curtis Ledbetter enters his ninth season as Director of Operations for the Nebraska baseball program in 2017.

 Ledbetter, who joined the Husker staff in May of 2008, assists with coordinating on-campus recruiting, business administration and is the director of the Nebraska Baseball Academy.